Last update: 02/19/2024

 Considering the size of the island, I wouldn’t really recommend going by bike, admitting that the guesthouses already rent them.

 For those who wish to bring back a small souvenir of the island, you can find what you are looking for at the handicraft center next to the town hall.
 On the agenda: sculptures on flowered stone or wood, tiki statues of all kinds, pearl necklaces, pearls or seeds.
 If you are into stones, you’ll find some really beautiful things made on the famous flowered stones of Ho Hoi.
 You can also seize the opportunity to bring back a good pot of honey from the island.
 You can buy it directly from Vanessa and Roby’s store, they also make their own honey!

-After your short stay in the Marquesas Islands, why not take the opportunity to relax on the beautiful beaches of the Tuamotu atolls, the lagoon of Moorea, Raiatea, Bora Bora or Maupiti?
+After your short stay in the Marquesas Islands, why not take the opportunity to relax on the beautiful beaches of the Tuamotu atolls, the turquoise lagoon of Moorea (to do scuba diving to discover the marine life and coral reefs), Raiatea, Bora Bora (The Pearl of the Pacific) or Maupiti?
 Between you and me, the Marquesas Islands remain, along with the Gambier archipelago, the most beautiful and authentic I’ve seen in French Polynesia.

-There, I’ve come to the end of the article.
+There, I’ve come to the end of the article about the things to do in Ua Pou, Marquesas Island.
 I sincerely hope you enjoyed the ride.
 Ua Pou really is a very beautiful island, still authentic.
-For those who are looking for calm, local encounters and beautiful landscapes, this is an idyllic island.
+It’s the perfect island for a full immersion in the Polynesian culture.
+For those who are looking for calm, local encounters and beautiful polynesians landscapes, this is an idyllic Pacific island.
 So, did I make you want to go visit?